jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (b) section 30(ba), but only for research in a laboratory.

 ### 26 Determination of new organism or hazardous substance
-(1) The Authority may, by notice in the Gazette, on application by any person, determine whether or not any organism is a new organism, or (without limiting any regulations made under section 74(b)) whether or not any substance is a hazardous substance.
+(1) The Authority may, on application by any person, determine whether or not any organism is a new organism.
+(2) A determination under subsection (1) must be issued by notice in the Gazette.
+(3) The Authority may, on application by any person, determine 1 or more of the following:
+  (a) whether or not any substance is a hazardous substance:
+  (b) a hazardous substance's classification:
+  (c) the approvals that apply or are required to be obtained.
+(4) A determination under subsection (3) must be publicly notified.
-(2) Before issuing such a determination, the Authority shall have regard to— (a) any information held by the Authority; and
+(5) Before issuing a determination under this section, the Authority must have regard to— (a) any information held by the Authority; and
   (b) any information held by any department listed in Schedule 1 of the State Sector Act 1988 and any Crown entity; and (c) any information provided by the applicant.
-(3) Any determination issued by the Authority under subsection (1) may be revoked or reissued on receipt of further information by the Authority.
+(6) The Authority may revoke or reissue a determination issued by it under this section if it receives further information.

 ### 27 Types of approval
 In this Act, the term approval means any of the following: